rileytinianov/rileytinianov.github.io/_projects/Solar Energy/index.md

 Apple sunburn risk and percentage yield of strawberries at representative Washington locations

 ## Agrivoltaics - Energy Metrics
+Energy metrics like capacity factor, energy density, and LCOE were evaulated at each site location to determine the most profitable locations for agrivoltaic arrays.
+Weather data was downloaded directly from NREL and AWN databases and solar production was simulated over a ten year period for every location and agrivoltaic design.

 <div style="display: flex; gap: 10px;">
   <img src="/imagesreal/ChordRefinement.png" height="300" alt="Hub1">